LLMServe/DistServe/simdistserve/README.md

 ## Quick Start

-If you have installed `distserve`, you should have also installed this `simdiserve` package.

 To run OPT13B with ShareGPT workload to find the best config with one 4xA100 80G SXM node (4 GPU per node):